RamEio/ramy-eid-portfolio/local-work/project_agents/cyber_secu.md

 ---

-This structure ensures that security and compliance are embedded in every phase of the project, with clear accountability and proactive risk management.
+This v4.0 structure ensures that security and compliance are embedded in every phase of the project, with clear accountability and proactive risk management while incorporating advanced security capabilities and error handling.